Near-Equilibrium Propagation training in nonlinear wave systems

-Here, we introduce Near-Equilibrium Propagation (NEP), a generalization of EP to driven–dissipative complex-wave systems.
-A schematic illustration is shown in Fig.~\ref{fig:eqprop}, indicating trainable potential parameters, input drive, output read-out, and nudging in the output region.
+Here, we introduce Near-Equilibrium Propagation (NEP), a generalization of EP to driven–dissipative complex-wave systems (Fig.~\ref{fig:eqprop}).
 Our approach extends previous results in several ways: (i) operates in the near-equilibrium regime of weak pumping and dissipation; (ii) is applicable to oscillatory and wave systems, extending beyond conventional EP based on energy relaxation; (iii) can train \emph{local parameters} instead of inter-node weights, thus covering a broader class of physical systems; and (iv) accommodates both discrete and continuous complex-valued fields.
 Some of these aspects were partially explored before.
 Generalization of EP to real-valued vector-field dynamics without a well-defined energy function was considered in~\cite{Scellier2018VectorField}.
 Training oscillatory systems with EP was studied in~\cite{rageau2025training,wang2024oscillators,zoppo2022iscas}, but those models assumed energy-gradient descent rather than Hamiltonian dynamics, yielding relaxation instead of oscillatory behavior.
-EP in complex networks was introduced in~\cite{laborieux2021scaling} for holomorphic functionals, which do not correspond to physical real-valued quantities like energy or Hamiltonian.
+EP in complex networks was introduced in~\cite{laborieux2022holomorphic} for holomorphic functionals, which do not correspond to physical real-valued quantities like energy or Hamiltonian.
 In~\cite{hughes2019wave}, the analogy between continuous wave systems and neural networks was recognized, but no method for in-situ training was provided, relying instead on backpropagation in a discretized digital model.